Click here for basic information on cosmic and solar radiation

 pregnant, over 65 or traveling with children.
 The

-Cancer risk for flight attendants: Read AFA's summary of cancer research, last updated in January 2007.
-The majority of studies found an increase in breast cancer risk for female flight attendants and malignant melanoma for all flight attendants.
+Cancer risk for flight attendants: Researchers at the Harvard School of Public Health found that U.S. Flight Attendants have a higher prevalence of every cancer they studied, especially breast cancer, melanoma, and non-melanoma skin cancer.
+Flight attendants are a healthy worker group with smoking and obesity rates far below the national average, so their cancer rates should be lower, not higher.
+The researchers could not define why the cancer rates are higher but they identified workplace cancer risks for flight attendants that are consistent with those higher rates.
+Neither the FAA nor OSHA have properly addressed workplace health risks for flight attendants, which include radiation, fatigue, and chemical exposures.
+Link to full text of study above.
+Also, see AFA-CWA President statement online.
+Historically, cancer research has found an increase in breast cancer risk for female flight attendants and malignant melanoma for all flight attendants.
 Some studies note increased risk of cancers of the prostate, brain, and bone.
 Read about the importance of screening tests to detect any cancer early.
 For more information, see the Komen Breast Cancer Site, the American Cancer Society, and the National Cancer Institute.

 Pregnant or planning to be?
 Visit our Reproductive Health webpage to assist you and your doctor in deciding when and how much to fly, as well as what benefits may be available.